abdomattia/pdsnd_github/README.md

+### Created by Abdelrahman M Attia
+This repository contains projects and practice set for Udacity Programming For Data Science Using Python Nanodegree.

 ###The Project Submission consisted in the filling of a template with all the Git commands used to perform the requested tasks.

 ### Date created
 Include the date you created this project and README file.